 2 hours.
-Offered fall and spring.
 Practicum experiences continue at a building level of responsibility.
 Initial Administrator License candidates will complete a 360-hour practicum in elementary AND in middle level/high school under the direct supervision of a university supervisor and a licensed school administrator.
 Practicum experiences are supplemented by online administrative academic projects that focus on curriculum and staff development, supervision and evaluation, and personnel hiring.
 The supervisors and candidates will communicate via the Internet.
 Pass/No Pass